Alcohol duty to be frozen for further six months

 - Published

-The government will extend a freeze on alcohol duty for six months.
+The government has extended a freeze on alcohol duty for six months.

 Chancellor Jeremy Hunt had said in his Autumn Statement that prices would go up in February, reversing a decision made by his predecessor Kwasi Kwarteng.

-But it is understood the Treasury will now freeze the duty until August when a new system for calculating taxes on alcohol is also due to come into force.
+But the Treasury is now freezing the duty until August 2023 when a new system for calculating taxes on alcohol is also due to come into force.

 Lifting the freeze would have added 7p on a pint of beer and 38p on a bottle of wine.

-Mr Kwarteng had originally announced the freeze during his short time as chancellor in September, saying he had "listened to industry concerns" over planned rises in the tax during a time when costs of living are rising at record rates.
+Mr Kwarteng had originally announced the freeze during his short time as chancellor in September, saying he had "listened to industry concerns" over planned rises in the tax during a time when the cost of living is rising at the fastest pace for 40 years.

 But after Mr Hunt said the duty would rise in line with retail prices index (RPI) inflation from February, industry leaders were disappointed.